Complete your Aviation Studies degree to get your start in the aviation industry.

 This is the first of a two course curriculum in airport administration.
 This initial course provides an introduction to the complex elements of airport planning and its importance in achieving a successful airport operation.
 Course content includes a study of the duties and responsibilities of the airport manager with a special emphasis on the Federal Air Regulations governing the operation and administration of commercial service airports within the United States.
 Prerequisites: Junior or Senior status, open to Aviation majors and minors only, and a minimum GPA of 2.6.
 F,S.

-Leaders in Aviation
+Leaders in Aerospace